Gulshanshukla/resturant-managment-api/README.md

 </a>

-This project is a simple Employee and Address management system implemented using Spring Boot and JPA (Java Persistence API).
-It allows you to perform CRUD (Create, Read, Update, Delete) operations on employees and their associated addresses.
+A simple restaurant management system built using Spring Boot for managing users, food items, and orders.

 ***

 ## Table of Contents